The Academy of Fine Arts (film)

-The Academy of Fine Arts is an upcoming 2025 Indian Bengali-language neo-noir black comedy crime film written and directed by Jayabrata Das in his directorial debut.
-Produced by Prateek Chakraborty under the banner of Pramod Films and Cinenic Studios, the film stars an ensemble cast of Rudranil Ghosh, Saurav Das, Rishav Basu, Payel Sarkar, Sudip Mukherjee, Anindya Pulak Banerjee and Rahul Banerjee.
+The Academy of Fine Arts is a 2025 Indian Bengali-language independent black comedy heist film written, co-produced and directed by Jayabrata Das in his directorial debut.
+Produced by Prateek Chakravorty, Manab Saha, Sanket Mishra, Jayabrata Das & Soumya Sarkar under their respective banners of Pramod Films and Cinenic Studios, the film stars an ensemble cast of Rudranil Ghosh, Saurav Das, Paayel Sarkar, Rishav Basu, Rahul Banerjee, Amit Saha, Sudip Mukherjee and Anuradha Mukherjee.
+It follows a group of criminals whose heist of a rare liquor bottle unravels into betrayal and violence, pushing each of them into a deadly fight for survival.